Porters/jumanppy/README.md

 # jumanppy

+## Problems to solve

+- When installing from sdist, jumanppp is not installed.
+- Making wheels for multiple configurations

 ## Description

 jumanppy is a package including jumanpp.
 No additional installation is needed.
 Package too big to be uploaded to pypi (about 340 MB).